MattClarkson/CMakeTemplateRenamer/README.md

 ```
 Then this command to generate your new project.
 ```
-CMakeTemplateRenamer/rename.sh A B C D E F
+CMakeTemplateRenamer/rename.sh A B C D E F G H [optional I]
 ```
 Where:
-* A: is the project folder you want to clone.
+ * A: is the folder you want to clone.
-* B: is the new folder name you want to create, and this becomes the new project name in CamelCase.
+ * B: is the new folder name you want to create.
+ * C: is the new project name all in CamelCase.
-* C: is new project name all in lowercase.
+ * D: is new project name all in lowercase.
-* D: is new project name all in UPPERCASE.
+ * E: is new project name all in UPPERCASE.
-* E: is a short 1 line description, in double quotes.
+ * F: is a short 1 line description, in double quotes.
-* F: is the new namespace without :: specifiers.
+ * G: is the new namespace without :: specifiers.
+ * H: is either Y or N, meaning yes/no to drop the git history.
+ * I: if specified is the new python module name.

 So, as a more illustrative example:
 ```
-CMakeTemplateRenamer/rename.sh CMakeCatchTemplate BananaMaker bananamaker BANANAMAKER "BananaMaker is a package for making Bananas." bm
+CMakeTemplateRenamer/rename.sh CMakeCatchTemplate BananaMaker BananaMaker bananamaker BANANAMAKER "BananaMaker is a package for making Bananas." bm N bananamakerpython
 ```
 Will result in cloning CMakeCatchTemplate into BananaMaker and all files or strings being swapped as follows:
 * CMakeCatchTemplate to BananaMaker